antoinetlc/reflectance_maps/README.md

 A picture of a ColorChecker must be taken during the measurements for correct color calibration.
 These values are stored in the checker.txt file.
 It must have two lines.
 The first line corresponds to the RGB value of a given reflective patch on the ColorChecker for the measurement with parallel polarisation.
 The second line one to the values for measurements with cross polarisation.

 ```
-checker.txt example :
 R_par G_par B_par PatchReflectance
 R_cross G_cross B_cross PatchReflectance
 ```

 ## License

-Interactive Diffraction.
+Reflectance Maps.
 Author :  Antoine TOISOUL LE CANN.
 Copyright © 2016 Antoine TOISOUL LE CANN, Imperial College London.
 All rights reserved.

-Interactive Diffraction is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Reflectance Maps is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 PFM_ReadWrite is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.
 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.